| |

 How to Make Tiramisu

-6. Repeat with another layer of dipped ladyfingers and the remaining cream.
+10. Repeat with another layer of dipped ladyfingers and the remaining mascarpone mixture.
+Smooth the top with an offset spatula.

 Expert Tips for the Best Tiramisu

-• chill overnight whenever possible for the best texture
+• Refrigerate overnight whenever possible for the fullest flavor and cleanest slices.

-• dust with cocoa just before serving for the cleanest finish
+• Dust generously with cocoa powder immediately before serving for the freshest finish.

 Common Mistakes to Avoid